Sandra-Vadhin/Prelim-1-CHEME7770/README.md

 ## Problem 2a
 1. Edit line 13 of **VadhinProblem2A.jl** to the correct path to the ICT1.json file.
-2. Enter the following command in the Julia REPL to generate the graph:
+2. Enter the following command in the Julia REPL to generate the graph as a .png:

 		julia> include("VadhinProblem2A.jl")